rngtng/NabaztagInjector/README.md

 the very same bus is also available on the Arduino.

-The RFID reader works in a way that on demand from the processor, is checks if any RFID tags are around, and if so, it send their ID back to the processor.
-This ID can be any 8 Byte long data.
+The RFID reader works in a way that on demand from the processor, is checks if any RFID tags are around, and if so, it send their ID back to the processor, whereas the ID can be any 8 Byte long data.

 And that's what **NabaztagInjector** makes use of.
-It pushes the Arduino to pretend it is the RFID chip and on request it sends 8 Byte back.
+It pushes the Arduino to pretend it is the RFID chip and sends on request 8 Byte back.

 //TODO
 For not using the actually RFID read feature,